-There needs to be more women in leadership positions.
-Whilst this is not unique to tertiary education, academia has the opportunity to set the bar for gender equality in education.
+There needs to be more women with leadership skills and opportunities.
+Whilst this is not unique to education, academia has the opportunity to set the bar for gender equality in education.

-Initially, we worked with a consortium of partners, including the African Association of Universities (AAU) and the National Council of Tertiary Education (NCTE), to lead a study on higher education faculty in Ghana.
-We found that only 10 out of 120 professors at public universities were women across the whole of the country.
+Universities and colleges themselves do not have sufficient female leadership.
+We worked with a consortium of partners, including the African Association of Universities (AAU) and the National Council of Tertiary Education (NCTE), to lead a study on higher education faculty in Ghana.
+We found that only 8% professors at public universities were women across the whole of the country.

 This, coupled with the country’s requirement of 5 x the current number of professors to meet its booming student population, shows the need for more female leaders is urgent.